NullPointerMLG/CourtSharing-backend/README.md

 <br/>
 To get more information on how data is consumed, check out the [client](https://github.com/NullPointerMLG/CourtSharing-frontend).

+# Where is it running?
+It runs in a heroku repository, you can check it out [here](https://courtsharing-api.herokuapp.com/).
+However, as it uses firebase oauth in order to return information, you probably won't be able to get too much information from it.

 # Installation:
 1. Open a terminal
 2. Create an environment: